-An individual convicted of a tobacco offense may apply to have the conviction expunged.

-If the court finds that the defendant satisfactorily completed the e-cigarette and tobacco awareness program or the ecigarette and tobacco-related community service, then the court must order the conviction and any complaint, verdict, sentence, or other document relating to the offense to be expunged from the defendant's record and the conviction may not be shown or made known for any purpose.
+An individual convicted of a tobacco offense may apply to have the conviction expunged once the defendant turns 21.
+Upon application, the court must order the conviction and any complaint, verdict, sentence, or other document relating to the offense to be expunged from the defendant's record and the conviction may not be shown or made known for any purpose.
 Health & Safety Code § 161.255(a).

-The fee for filing an application for expunction is \$30.
+The reimbursement fee for filing an application for expunction is \$30.
 Health & Safety Code § 161.255(b).